A Brief Accounting History to Date

 The invention of double-entry accounting revolutionised the accounting field and had a lasting impact on business practices.
 The system provided a more accurate and organised way to track financial transactions, enabling businesses to monitor their assets, liabilities, and equity more effectively.
 This, in turn, allowed for better decision-making, risk management, and financial planning.

-Double-entry accounting was also crucial in developing modern financial reporting and auditing.
+Double-entry accounting was also crucial to the development of modern financial reporting and auditing.
 The systematic approach to recording transactions enabled accountants to detect errors, discrepancies, and potential fraud more efficiently, increasing transparency and trust in financial statements.

 In summary, the invention of double-entry bookkeeping marked a turning point in the history of accounting.
 Its principles continue to form the foundation of modern accounting practices, shaping how businesses manage their finances and maintain financial integrity.